microsoft/ebpf-for-windows/README.md

 Linux internal data structs) that would not be applicable to other platforms anyway, including other platforms supported by the [generic-ebpf project](https://github.com/generic-ebpf/generic-ebpf).

+Similarly, the eBPF for Windows project leverages [Libbpf APIs](https://github.com/libbpf/libbpf) to provide source code compatibility for applications that interact with eBPF programs.

 ### 3. Will eBPF work with HyperVisor-enforced Code Integrity (HVCI)?

 eBPF programs can be run either in an interpreter or natively using a JIT compiler.

-[HyperVisor-enforced Code Integrity (HVCI)](https://techcommunity.microsoft.com/t5/windows-insider-program/virtualization-based-security-vbs-and-hypervisor-enforced-code/m-p/240571) whereby a hybervisor, such as Hyper-V, uses hardware virtualization to protect kernel-mode processes against the injection and execution of malicious or unverified code.
+[HyperVisor-enforced Code Integrity (HVCI)](https://techcommunity.microsoft.com/t5/windows-insider-program/virtualization-based-security-vbs-and-hypervisor-enforced-code/m-p/240571) is a mechanism whereby a hybervisor, such as Hyper-V, uses hardware virtualization to protect kernel-mode processes against the injection and execution of malicious or unverified code.
 Code integrity validation is performed in a secure environment that is resistant to attack from malicious software, and page permissions for kernel mode are set and maintained by the hypervisor.

 Since a hypervisor doing such code integrity checks will refuse to accept code pages that aren't signed by a key that the hypervisor trusts, this does impact eBPF programs running natively.
-As such, currently eBPF programs work fine in interpreted mode, but not when using JIT compilation, regardless of whether one is using Linux or Windows.
+As such, when HVCI is enabled, eBPF programs work fine in interpreted mode, but not when using JIT compilation, regardless of whether one is using Linux or Windows.